 Quicker routes to healthcare certification are ideal when want to start work as soon as possible.
 If you already work in healthcare but are thinking of switching career paths, a shorter training program can help get you there.

-We’ve compiled a list of quick certifications that allow fast access to great entry-level jobs, including 6-month certificate programs that pay well!
+We’ve compiled a list of quick certifications that allow fast access to great entry-level jobs, including certificate programs that pay well!

 1. Phlebotomy Technician

 Certification: Approximately 2-6 months